Increase performance by turning on zswap

 (You can launch a terminal window like this: *Click*)

 b.
-Copy/paste the following command line into the terminal:
+Copy/paste the following blue command line into the terminal:

 d.
-Copy/paste the following command line into the terminal, in order to execute the modification:
+Copy/paste the following command line into the terminal, in order to update Grub with the new settings:

 sudo update-grub